mrahebalibyaco-create/blank-project/articles/Chapter_2_Students_Attitude_Autonomous_Learning_Libya.md

 Students’ Attitude Toward Autonomous Learning in Higher Education: A Study of Engagement and Motivation

-2.0 Introduction: The Imperative for Autonomous Learning in the 21st Century Autonomous learning—understood as learner-driven goal setting, strategy use, and reflective self-regulation—has moved from a pedagogical aspiration to an institutional necessity in higher education.
-Rapid technological change, fluid labor markets, and globalized knowledge networks demand graduates who are capable of directing their own learning in complex and uncertain environments.
-Accordingly, autonomy is not merely a skill set; it is an orientation to learning that undergirds the capacity for lifelong development.
-This review synthesizes decades of theory and recent empirical work to clarify the construct, articulate its relevance, and survey students’ attitudes, engagement, and motivation in autonomous learning contexts, with a particular focus on lessons emerging from Libyan higher education.
-It is written in a cohesive academic narrative to inform researchers, policy-makers, and educators seeking actionable insight.
+2.0 Introduction: The Imperative for Autonomous Learning in the 21st Century Autonomous learning—understood as learner-driven goal setting, informed strategy use, and reflective self-regulation—has moved from a pedagogical aspiration to an institutional necessity in higher education.
+A turbulent knowledge economy, accelerating technological change, and emergent AI systems require graduates to direct their own learning under conditions of uncertainty.
+Autonomy is not simply a toolbox of strategies; it is an enduring stance toward learning that undergirds capacity for lifelong development and civic participation.
+This review synthesizes decades of theory and recent empirical work to clarify the construct, articulate its relevance, and survey student attitudes, engagement, and motivation in autonomous learning contexts.
+It foregrounds evidence from Libyan higher education—where teachers’ positive orientations coexist with structural constraints—to inform research design, educational practice, and policy.

-2.1 Defining Autonomous Learning: From Concept to Praxis 2.1.1 Historical and Seminal Definitions: Tracing the roots The roots of autonomous learning are frequently attributed to adult learning research in the late twentieth century.
+2.1 Defining Autonomous Learning: From Concept to Praxis 2.1.1 Historical and Seminal Definitions: Tracing the roots Early adult learning research established autonomy as a pillar of effective education.
 Knowles (1975) framed self-directed learning as the learner’s initiative to diagnose needs, set goals, identify resources, choose strategies, and evaluate outcomes, reshaping the educator’s role from instructor to facilitator.
-Boud’s work on student-centered learning emphasized autonomy as a condition for effective functioning in modern society and argued for pedagogies that cultivate independence, reflection, and responsibility (Boud, 1988).
+Boud’s student-centered perspective emphasized autonomy as a vital requisite for functioning in modern society and argued for pedagogies that cultivate independence, reflection, and responsibility (Boud, 1988).
-These seminal contributions foreground two enduring principles: autonomy involves (a) learner agency across planning, enactment, and evaluation, and (b) supportive roles for educators and institutions that scaffold learner capability without erasing ownership.
+These contributions foreground two enduring principles: autonomy involves (a) learner agency across planning, enactment, and evaluation, and (b) supportive roles for educators and institutions that scaffold capability without erasing ownership.

 2.1.2 A Contemporary Operational Definition
 Modern perspectives converge on an operational definition aligning capacity, willingness, and action (Ryan & Deci, 2000; Niemiec & Ryan, 2009).
 Autonomy entails:
 - Capacity: cognitive and metacognitive competencies to plan, monitor, and evaluate learning (Zimmerman, 2002).
-- Willingness: motivational endorsement of one’s actions (self-determination), internalized values, and personal goals.
+- Willingness: motivational endorsement of one’s actions (self-determination), internalized values, and personally endorsed goals.
-- Action: strategic regulation of the learning process and adaptive effort across contexts.
+- Action: strategic regulation of the learning process, adaptive effort, and reflective refinement.
 Operationally, an autonomous learner sets meaningful goals, selects and adjusts strategies, monitors progress, seeks feedback, and reflects to refine future learning.

-2.1.3 Distinguishing Autonomous Learning from Related Constructs Autonomous learning, self-regulated learning (SRL), and independent learning are overlapping but non-identical:
+2.1.3 Distinguishing Autonomous Learning from Related Constructs Autonomous learning, self-regulated learning (SRL), and independent learning overlap yet diverge:
 - Autonomous learning emphasizes volition and psychological need satisfaction (Ryan & Deci, 2000).
 - SRL focuses on cyclical phases of forethought, performance, and self-reflection (Zimmerman, 2002).
 - Independent learning often denotes solitary study or minimal teacher guidance.
-The boundaries are clarified by noting that autonomy may occur with social support, collaborative inquiry, and guided practice; it is not synonymous with “learning alone.”
+Autonomy can be social and guided—occurring alongside collaborative inquiry and purposeful scaffolding; it is not synonymous with “learning alone.”

 2.2 The Critical Role of Autonomous Learning in Higher Education 2.2.1 Alignment with 21st-Century Skills
-Autonomous learning aligns with critical thinking, problem-solving, adaptability, and growth-oriented mindsets (Dweck, 2006; Weimer, 2013).
-Learner-centered environments cultivate strategic thinking, metacognition, and agency, enabling students to navigate ill-structured tasks and ambiguous professional challenges.
+Autonomy aligns with critical thinking, problem-solving, and adaptability.
+Growth-oriented mindsets (Dweck, 2006) and learner-centered teaching (Weimer, 2013) cultivate strategic thinking, metacognition, and agency, enabling students to navigate ill-structured tasks and ambiguous professional challenges.

 2.2.2 A Prerequisite for Lifelong Learning
 In a globalized learning society, autonomy is foundational to lifelong learning (Jarvis, 2007).
-It enables graduates to reskill and upskill amidst technological advances, and to integrate formal, non-formal, and informal learning across personal and professional trajectories.
+It enables graduates to reskill and upskill amidst technological advances, connecting formal, non-formal, and informal learning across personal and professional trajectories.

-2.2.3 Impact on Academic and Professional Success Autonomous motivation and SRL strategies are reliably associated with higher academic performance (Richardson, Abraham, & Bond, 2012), persistence and retention (Tinto, 1993), and readiness for professional contexts that require initiative and reflective practice.
+2.2.3 Impact on Academic and Professional Success Autonomous motivation and SRL strategies are reliably associated with higher academic performance (Richardson, Abraham, & Bond, 2012), persistence and retention (Tinto, 1993), and readiness for professional contexts requiring initiative and reflective practice.
 Institutionally, fostering autonomy improves engagement and belonging—key predictors of success (Thomas, 2012).

 2.3 Objectives and Scope of This Review
 This review aims to:
 2.3.1 Synthesize theoretical frameworks underpinning autonomous learning (SDT, Social Cognitive Theory, Constructivism, Heutagogy, Connectivism).
-2.3.2 Critically analyze empirical research on student attitudes, engagement, and motivation, including recent Libyan studies that reveal contextual barriers and promising strategies.
+2.3.2 Critically analyze empirical research on student attitudes, engagement, and motivation, including Libyan studies that reveal contextual challenges and promising strategies.
-2.3.3 Identify practical implications, institutional challenges, and forward-looking avenues for research and educational policy.
+2.3.3 Identify practical implications, institutional barriers, and forward-looking avenues for research and policy.
-Methodological note: Because attitudes and engagement are context-sensitive, this review integrates quantitative measures (e.g., SEI; Fisher et al., 2001) and qualitative insights (interviews, focus groups).
-A long-form methodological plan appears under Section 2.5.3 to guide future research in Libyan higher education; data analysis is explained simply, focusing on standard steps without unnecessary numerical detail.
+Methodological note: Because attitudes and engagement are context-sensitive, this review integrates established quantitative measures (e.g., SEI; Fisher et al., 2001) and qualitative insights (interviews, focus groups).
+A long-form methodological scheme appears in 2.5.3; data analysis is explained simply and follows standard steps.

 2.4 Theoretical Bedrock of Autonomous Learning
 2.4.1 Self-Determination Theory (SDT): The Psychology of Autonomy 2.4.1.1 Core Principles
 SDT posits that autonomy, competence, and relatedness are innate psychological needs driving self-motivation and optimal functioning (Ryan & Deci, 2000; Niemiec & Ryan, 2009).
-Autonomy refers to volition—acting with a sense of choice and psychological ownership.
+Autonomy refers to volition—acting with psychological ownership—and is distinct from independence.

 2.4.1.2 The Three Needs
-- Autonomy: experiencing self-endorsement of learning goals and strategies.
+- Autonomy: self-endorsement of goals and strategies.
-- Competence: perceiving effectiveness and progress in learning tasks.
+- Competence: perceived effectiveness and progress.
-- Relatedness: feeling connected, respected, and supported by teachers and peers.
+- Relatedness: feeling connected, respected, and supported.
-When classrooms support these needs, students exhibit higher intrinsic motivation, deeper engagement, and well-being.
+Autonomy-supportive classrooms (choice, meaningful rationales, non-controlling language) foster intrinsic motivation, deeper engagement, and well-being.

 2.4.1.3 Empirical Applications
-SDT has been applied widely in university settings, showing that autonomy-supportive teaching (choice, meaningful rationales, non-controlling language) increases engagement and achievement (Niemiec & Ryan, 2009).
+SDT applications in higher education demonstrate that supporting these needs improves motivation, engagement, and performance (Niemiec & Ryan, 2009).

 2.4.2 Social Cognitive Theory: Self-Belief and Observation 2.4.2.1 Self-Efficacy as a Cornerstone
-Bandura (1997) conceptualized self-efficacy as beliefs about one’s capabilities; it predicts initiation, effort, and persistence—critical to autonomous learning.
+Self-efficacy (Bandura, 1997) predicts initiation, effort, persistence—critical to autonomous learning.
 2.4.2.2 Observational Learning and Modeling
-Students acquire autonomous strategies by observing peers and instructors and internalizing effective practices (Schunk, 2012).
+Students acquire autonomous strategies by observing peers and instructors (Schunk, 2012).
 2.4.2.3 Triadic Reciprocal Causation
-Personal factors, behavior, and environment interact; autonomy emerges as learners adaptively regulate their actions and shape the learning context (Zimmerman, 2002).
+Personal factors, behavior, and environment interact; autonomy emerges as learners regulate actions and shape contexts (Zimmerman, 2002).

 2.4.3 Constructivism: Learning as an Active Process 2.4.3.1 Knowledge Construction
-Constructivists argue that learners actively construct meaning; Vygotsky’s (1978) social constructivism highlights mediated learning in the zone of proximal development, while Piaget emphasizes developmental stages.
+Learners actively construct meaning; Vygotsky (1978) highlights mediated learning in the zone of proximal development; Piaget emphasizes developmental progression.
 2.4.3.2 Implications for Autonomy
-Student-centered, inquiry-rich pedagogy fosters independence, discovery, and reflective judgment (Biggs & Tang, 2011).
+Student-centered, inquiry-rich pedagogy fosters independence, discovery, reflective judgment (Biggs & Tang, 2011).

 2.4.4 Emerging and Complementary Theories
 2.4.4.1 Heutagogy
 Heutagogy frames self-determined learning where learners negotiate goals and pathways, emphasizing capability, adaptability, and double-loop learning (Hase & Kenyon, 2007).
 2.4.4.2 Connectivism
 Connectivism views learning as forming and navigating networks of people, information, and technologies (Siemens, 2005), relevant to digital autonomy and global knowledge flows.